 For those craving a winter getaway with added snow, look no further than the ski resorts of Sierra Nevada.

-This magnificent mountain range comes into its own during the winter months as the snow spreads further down the mountainsides.
+This magnificent mountain range comes into its own during winter as the snow spreads further down the mountainsides.

 The highest peaks in Spain are in the mountain range.